The terms Shabby Chic and Vintage style often go hand in hand. Especially in the furniture sector there are many overlaps.

 1. Choosing a floor based on the existing Vintage furniture

 First of all, it must be said that mafi floors have a very long lifetime and usually last for several furniture cycles.
 Thus, when choosing the floor you should keep the future in mind.
-For Shabby-Chic furniture, the mafi MAGIC, CORAL, TIGER OAK and CARVING collections are ideally combined.
+For Shabby-Chic furniture, the mafi CORAL, TIGER OAK and CARVING collections are ideally combined.
 CARVING is a specially developed mafi technique which gives the floor various pattern structures, and is thus ideal for creating the "used look".

 2. Set a contrast and choose a timeless, reduced floor